 These patterns suggest a potential mechanism for the partisan asymmetry in conservative misperceptions of public opinion we found in 2012 and 2014: the partisan asymmetry during these years in who reaches out to which politicians.
-If these patterns were to generalize can citizens and shows that there appears to be a discontinuous jump in this quantity when a Republican just wins office.

-&lt;sup>31 Parker et al. (2017) find that "Gun owners are more likely than non-gun owners to have ever contacted a public official to express their opinion on gun policy.
+If these patterns were to generalize their opinion on gun policy.
 About one-in-five gun owners (21%) say they have done this, compared with 12% of non-gun owners."
-They also find that "46% of gun owners in the NRA say they have contacted a public official to express their opinion on gun policy."
-The equations are as follows: $\frac{36.4\%-33.3\%}{33.3\%} \approx 9\%$ , $\frac{42.9\%-30.4\%}{30.4\%} \approx$ 41%.
+They also find that "46% of gun owners in the NRA say they have contacted a public official to express their opinion on gun policy." $\frac{32}{37}$ The equations are as follows: $\frac{36.4\% - 33.3\%}{33.3\%} \approx 9\%$ , $\frac{42.9\% - 30.4\%}{30.4\%} \approx 41\%$ .
 Our claim here does not depend on a causal interpretation of this descriptive difference between how Republicans behave in Democratic- and Republican-leaning districts; it may simply be the case that Republicans are especially active in the kinds of districts where Republicans are elected for some other reason than the party of their MC.
 This would still result in the consequence that Republican legislators hear from Republican citizens especially often.
 With this said, Broockman and Ryan (2016) find that citizens tend to prefer contacting legislators who share their partisanship and demonstrate this pattern with other forms of evidence as well.
 It may be that there is a partisan asymmetry in the effects they documented, perhaps because of the greater salience of partisanship as a social identity for Republican citizens.
-Consistent with a potential causal interpretation of this difference, Online Appendix G conducts a formal regression discontinuity test that suggests at least some of this pattern may be causal.
-Figure A4 shows a regression discontinuity plot with the outcome variable as the percentage of contacts that come from Republiand politicians were to heavily rely on who contacts them when forming their perceptions of public opinion (Miller and Stokes 1963), then the patterns in Table 7 alone would generate the exact patterns of perceptions and misperceptions we found.
+Consistent with a potential causal interpretation of this difference, Online Appendix G conducts a formal regression discontinuity test that suggests at least some of this pattern may be and politicians were to heavily rely on who contacts them when forming their perceptions of public opinion (Miller and Stokes 1963), then the patterns in Table 7 alone would generate the exact patterns of perceptions and misperceptions we found.